Biodiv Sci ›› 2025, Vol. 33 ›› Issue (4): 24584. DOI: 10.17520/biods.2024584 cstr: 32101.14.biods.2024584

 Abstract:

-Aims: Guangdong is one of the provinces with the high chiropteran diversity in China and often serve as one of hot spots in Chiroptera researches.
+Aims: Guangdong Province is one of the provinces with the high diversity of Chiroptera in China and is also one of the global hotspots for chiropteran distribution.
 To comprehensively understand the current diversity resources of Chiroptera in Guangdong Province, and to provide basic data for future biodiversity research and conservation practices, the timely updating of species checklists and the availability and accuracy of molecular barcode databases, even those based on local species specimens, are necessary.

-Methods: This study is based on our long-term survey results over 30-years effort, combined with a summary of historical records and literature on Guangdong, we aim to update the chiropteran species checklist for the province.
-Additionally, we will selectively utilize our specimen resources that collected by our research team over 30-years to specifically construct their molecular barcode database via molecular barcoding technology.
-We provide primers and PCR systems for molecular barcoding technology that cover the known species of Chiroptera, facilitating future use by researchers.
+Methods: This study is based on our long-term survey results over 30-years effort, combined with a summary of historical records and literature on Guangdong Province, we aim to update the chiropteran species checklist for the province.
+Additionally, we selectively utilized our specimen resources that collected by our research team over 30-years to specifically construct their molecular barcode database via molecular barcoding technology.
+We provided primers and PCR systems for molecular barcoding technology that cover the known species of Chiroptera, facilitating future use by researchers.

-Conclusions: This study not only revises and updates the chiropteran species checklist in Guangdong Province, but also establishes the molecular barcoding database.
-It could provides accurate and convenient basic data for the molecular identification of Chiroptera species in the province and the Guangdong-Hong Kong-Macao Greater Bay Area.
+Conclusions: This study not only revises and updates the species checklist of Chiroptera in Guangdong Province, but also establishes the molecular barcoding database.
+It could provide accurate and convenient basic data for the molecular identification of Chiroptera species in the province and the Guangdong-Hong Kong-Macao Greater Bay Area.
 We hope this will benefit future biodiversity research and conservation practice.

-Key words: Guangdong Province, Chiroptera (bat), Updated Checklist, Molecular Barcode, Molecular Database
+Key words: Guangdong Province, Chiroptera (bat), updated Cchecklist, molecular barcode, molecular database